Sirhid/InventorySolution/ReadMe.txt

-Place your web application Project in this folder
+Place your web projects in the WebUI Folder